 Zach Weinersmith, in that tweet above, cited the book Extreme: Why some people thrive at the limits by Emma Barrett and Paul Martin.
 Barrett & Martin conclude that “We all have a greater capacity to be brave than we sometimes appreciate” and identify three elements of the fear response — “physiological, cognitive, and behavioral” — each of which comes with handles we can learn to manipulate in order to take more conscious control over how we respond to fear and thereby develop more courage:

-1. If you are aware and observant of your physiological response to fear, you can (once the initial shock passes, perhaps) take conscious steps to regulate it rather than just reacting to it or letting it take the reins.
+1. If you are aware and observant of your physiological response to fear, you can (once the initial shock passes, anyway) take conscious steps to regulate it rather than just reacting to it or letting it take the reins.
 This implicates the additional virtues of mindfulness and emotional intelligence.

 2. If you assess risk more rationally, you will save your anxiety for situations that deserve it.